kubernetes/community/wg-naming/README.md

 When this WG dissolves, the Kubernetes community should have:

 - A process in place to evaluate language changes on an ongoing basis
-- A list of terms to avoid in codebases across the organization
+- A binding list of terms to avoid in codebases across the organization
 - A timeline on which to replace component names in the kubernetes/kubernetes codebase
-- A revised Code of Conduct including the list of terms to avoid

 <!-- END CUSTOM CONTENT -->